A Fundamental Theorem of Calculus for Second-order Directional Derivative

 Let $f$ be a real-valued $C^{2}$ function on an open connected domain $\Omega\subset \mathbb{R} ^{2}$.
 Suppose that $f$ has \textit{no} critical points and that $a<b$ are values in $f[\Omega]$ such that $f^{-1}[[a,b]]$ is \textit{connected} and \textit{compact} (in which case $f^{-1}[[a,b]]$ is diffeomorphic to $f^{-1}[a]\times\lbrack a,b]$ and $f^{-1}[t]$ is a simple closed $C^{2}$ curve for each $t\in\lbrack a,b]$).
 For $p\in\Omega$, let $\mathbf{T}(p)$ be \textit{a} unit tangent to the level curve $f^{-1}[f(p)]$ at $p$.
 With $D_{\mathbf{T}(p)}^{2}f(p)$ denoting the second-order directional derivative of $f$ at $p$ in the direction $\mathbf{T}(p)$, our main result is the following identity, unmistakably resembling the fundamental theorem of calculus:

 with the positive sign in effect iff $f^{-1}[b]$ encircles $f^{-1}[a]$.
-As we shall see, the assumptions that $f^{-1}[[a,b]]$ be connected and compact and that $f$ have no critical points can be relaxed, allowing flexibility in application.
+As we shall see through several examples, the assumptions that $f^{-1}[[a,b]]$ be connected and compact and that $f$ have no critical points can be relaxed, allowing flexibility in application.

 We establish this identity in \S 2 after treating some preparatory results in \S 1.
 In \S 3, we show how this result can be adapted for a variety of situations.